Knee Replacement

 Knee Replacement – What happens during my hospital stay?

-You will return from the operating theatre with a padded dressing on the operated knee, a drip in place through which antibiotics and some intravenous fluids will be administered, and anti-embolism stockings and foot pumps applied to prevent deep vein thrombosis.
-To further reduce the risk of thrombosis, blood thinning drugs will also be administered during your inpatient stay and following your discharge for a total of 2 weeks.
-A surgical drain is sometimes inserted at the time of surgery, and a urinary catheter is sometimes also required, both of which will be removed as soon as possible following the operation.
+You will return from the operating theatre with a padded dressing on the operated knee, with a drip in place through which antibiotics and some intravenous fluids will be administered, and wearing anti-embolism stockings and foot pumps to prevent deep vein thrombosis.
+To further reduce the risk of thrombosis blood thinning drugs will also be administered during your inpatient stay and following your discharge for a total of 2 weeks.
+A surgical drain is sometimes used and a urinary catheter is sometimes also required, both of which will be removed as soon as possible following the operation.

 Knee Replacement – What happens during my hospital stay?